beckbria/advent-of-code/2018/15/README.md

 If the unit is already in range of a target, it does not _move_, but continues its turn with an _attack_.
 Otherwise, since it is not in range of a target, it _moves_.

 To _move_, the unit first considers the squares that are _in range_ and determines _which of those squares it could reach in the fewest steps_.
 A _step_ is a single movement to any _adjacent_ (immediately up, down, left, or right) open (`.`) square.
 Units cannot move into walls or other units.
 The unit does this while considering the _current positions of units_ and does _not_ do any prediction about where units will be later.
 If the unit cannot reach (find an open path to) any of the squares that are in range, it ends its turn.
-If multiple squares are in range and _tied_ for being reachable in the fewest steps, the step which is first in _reading order_ is chosen.
+If multiple squares are in range and _tied_ for being reachable in the fewest steps, the square which is first in _reading order_ is chosen.
 For example:

     Targets:      In range:     Reachable:    Nearest:      Chosen:
     #######       #######       #######       #######       #######